Headstock

 The frets of a guitar refer to the areas between the metal fret wires located on the fretboard, used to separate the guitar’s fretboard into semi-tone intervals.

-Fret wires are shaped like a mushroom or ‘T’ with the top section sitting on the fretboard and the stem embedded into the fretboard.
+Fret wires are shaped like a mushroom or ‘T’ with the top section sitting on the fretboard and the stem (tang) embedded into the fretboard.
 The top of the fret wire is rounded to aid playability and is referred to as the crown.

 Fret Markers / Inlays